Vidvox/isf-docs/pages/primer/primer_chapter_7.md

 - For each buffer that you wish to retain between passes, the `PERSISTENT` can be set to `true`.
 - If you wish to have the value stored as a 32-bit floating point value the additional `FLOAT` attribute can be included and set to `true`.
 Using 32-bit textures will use up more memory, but in some cases can be extremely useful.

-For this ISF we have a single render pass, that is persistant and stores floating point values.
+For this ISF we have a single render pass, that is persistent and stores floating point values.

 In the code section we refer to the image `bufferVariableNameA`, which holds the output from the previous frame.